 Learn more about the Words of Affirmation love language!

-2: Acts of Service
+Love Language #2 - Acts of Service

 Learn more about the Acts of Service love language!

-This love language isn’t necessarily materialistic.
+The Receiving Gifts love language isn't necessarily materialistic.
 It just means that a meaningful or thoughtful gift makes your partner feel loved and appreciated.
 Something as simple as picking up a pint of their favorite ice cream after a long work week can make a huge impact.

 Learn more about the Receiving Gifts love language!

-Every time you cancel a date, postpone time together or aren’t present during your time together, it can be extremely hurtful to your partner as it can make them feel like you care more about other things or activities than them.
+Every time you cancel a date, postpone time together or aren't present during your time together, it can be exceedingly hurtful to your partner as it can make them feel like you care more about other things or activities than them.

 Learn more about the Quality Time love language!

-If Physical Touch is your partner’s primary love language, they will feel unloved without physical contact.
-All of the words and gifts in the world won’t change that.
-They want to feel you close by, not just emotionally, but physically.
+If Physical Touch is your partner's primary love language, they will feel unloved without physical contact.
+They want to feel you close by, not just emotionally but physically.
+All of the words and gifts in the world won't change that.

 Learn more about the Physical Touch love language!